syncfusion-content/js-api-docs/api/js/ejReportViewer.md

 ### exportProgressChanged
 {:#events:exportProgressChanged}

-Fires when the Export progress is changed.If you want to perform any operation when a Export progress is changed, you can make use of the exportProgressChanged event.
+Fires when the Export progress is changed.
+To perform any operation when the Export progress is changed, use the exportProgressChanged event.

 <table class="params">
 <thead>